rffrasca/PDFKeeper/README.md

 * Set flag state on a selected document and when PDF documents are uploaded to mark for follow-up.
 * Add notes to a selected document that can include the date, time, and user account name.
 All notes can be edited and are indexed by the database.
 * Find documents by Search Term, Selections (Author, Subject, Category, and/or Tax Year), or Date Added.
 In addition, Flagged Documents or All Documents can be listed.
-* With PDFKeeper, the following functions can be performed on a selected document: PDF viewing with the bundled or default viewer; PDF bursting; Flag Document state management; Notes viewing and editing; Keywords, PDF preview, PDF Text, and Search Term Snippets (when applicable) are also displayed for viewing.
+* With PDFKeeper, the following functions can be performed on a selected document: PDF viewing with the bundled or default viewer; PDF bursting; PDF copying to the Clipboard; Flag Document state management; Notes viewing and editing; Keywords, PDF preview, PDF Text, and Search Term Snippets (when applicable) are also displayed for viewing.
 * Export selected PDF documents with their category, tax year, notes, and flag state from the database for easy importing.

-These features are available in version 9.1.0 and higher.
+These features are available in version 9.2.0 and higher.

 ### Release History
 Full release history is available in the [Changelog](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Changelog.md).